msokolov/lux/doc/XQUERY-API.md

 ---
 # Lux XQuery function library #

+## XPath function library ##

+The W3C standard [XPath function library](http://www.w3.org/TR/xpath-functions/) available in Lux, as implemented by Saxon, includes a large number of useful functions.

 ## Indexing and Search functions ##

 Functions relating to search and indexing are declared in the